JBohde/liri-node-app/README.md

 ### What Each Command Should Do

-1. `node liri.js my-tweets`
+1. `node liri.js my-tweets '<user name here>'`

-   * This will show your last 20 tweets and when they were created at in your terminal/bash window.
+   * This will show the last 20 tweets of the user input and when they were created at in your terminal/bash window.

 2. `node liri.js spotify-this-song '<song name here>'`